Why Typewriters, Tho!?

 ideas about how jimmy dean sausages were made (hint: it's people) without questioning my terrible spelling or sentence structure.
 As

 I've grown older and more accustom to the conveniences of modern word proceswors, my writing has become far sparser and less loose.
-When you can quickly erase everything you write, it becomes all too eawy %o leave
+When you can quickly erase everything you write, it becomes all too eawy to leave

 a writing session with a blank page or a couple of ellipsis, It got